8ta4/extension/README.md

 The `extension` command works by using UI automation.
 Just a heads up, try not to mess with it while it's running, like clicking around or having system notifications pop up.

+> What should I do if `extension` prompts for permissions?

+Just follow the prompts to grant access.

+> What if I don't get any prompts when running `extension`?

+You can manually grant `extension` the required permissions by going to `System Settings > Privacy & Security > Accessibility`.
+Just keep in mind that the specific permissions `extension` needs could change as macOS updates.

 > How can I configure the `extension` command to modify settings of the Video Speed Controller extension?

 You can do that by providing a path to a script that modifies the desired settings of the extension.
 For instance, if you wish to enable the `Work on audio` option in the Video Speed Controller extension, your command might look like this: